 We are here to help you achieve victory over joint pain

-At The Total Joint Center at Andrews Sports Medicine, our team of experts are accustomed to diagnosing and treating osteoarthritis of the ankle, elbow, hip, knee and shoulder.
-As respected industry leaders, our joint replacement specialists utilize the most-advanced technology and ground-breaking surgical techniques to produce the best possible outcomes for our patients.
+At The Total Joint Center at Andrews Sports Medicine, our team of experts is accustomed to diagnosing and treating osteoarthritis of the ankle, elbow, hip, knee, and shoulder.
+As respected industry leaders, our joint replacement specialists utilize the most advanced technology and ground-breaking surgical techniques to produce the best possible outcomes for our patients.

 Our philosophy is to partner with our patients to help them claim victory over joint pain.
 The first step when making the decision about a joint replacement surgery, or arthroplasty, is for the patient to schedule an appointment to determine if they are a candidate for total arthroplasty.
 During the initial consultation, we take the patient’s medical history, perform a physical examination, and x-ray the hip.